-Many of us ousted ogres from our apartment during Setsubun this week to ensure good luck for the new season.
+Many of us ousted ogres from our apartment during Setsubun to ensure good luck for the new season.
 But how do we know these demon-faced entities are evil spirits?
 What if — as in Oita’s Kunisaki Peninsula — some ogres are actually gentle sweethearts?
 For all we know, it could be a case of kimenbusshin: Having the face of a devil and the heart of Buddha.

 Meaning: Having the face of a devil and the heart of Buddha, having a stern face but a tender heart.

 Literal translation and kanji breakdown: Kimenbusshin breaks down nicely: Kimen (鬼面) depicts an ogre’s face, meaning someone with a startling appearance.
 Busshin (仏心) symbolizes Buddha’s heart.
 Together they make up a literal representation of someone with the face of a demon but the heart of a Buddha.

 While it’s a superficial measure, “ugly” ogres have long been an abstract symbol of the terrifying unknown in Japanese myths and legends.
 In short, they represent evil.
 Conversely, Buddha is the ultimate symbol of benevolence and compassion.
 It’s a contrast of extremes.

 人面獣心 Jinmenjushin A beast in human form, someone who looks calm on the surface but is secretly cruel (The opposite of kimenbusshin)

 雪と墨 Yuki to sumi Diametric opposites, night and day, black and white, snow and ink

 表裏一体 Hyouri-ittai Two different views referring to the same thing, two sides of the same coin